top of page

 If I need to self-isolate, can I go home, rather than stay in Hall?

 • Under current Ministry of Health Guidelines, students who test positive for Covid-19, may go home providing they are able to travel safely i.e. by private transport and can self-isolate at home.
-Most UC courses are being delivered online this year so you will be able to continue studying from home.

 Will the Hall refund my accommodation fees if I decide to go home to self-isolate?